-This creator and his angels want humans to remain ignorant.
-(Ouch!)
+This creator and his archons/angels wanted humans to remain ignorant, encumbered by their earthly existence.
 Then, upon death, humans will return to back to another earthly life rather than reaching enlightenment.

 Our earthly existence compels us to fall into the trap of material possessions, but it’s what you feel in your heart that matters.
 Today, that message certainly resonates in our ever-more-commercialized world.